Some frequently asked questions about the programme in Data Science and AI.

 Q: Is it possible to do a distance learning degree?

-A: Participating in the local research environment is a vital educational aspect of the CDT in Data Data Science programme.
-All CDT students must be based in Edinburgh for both their MSc and PhD research.
+A: Participating in the local research environment is a vital educational aspect of the programme.
+All students would be expected to be based in Edinburgh for both their PhD research.

-The University of Edinburgh does offer an Online Distance Learning (ODL) Postgraduate Programme in Data Science, Technology and Innovation, which is different than the CDT in Data Science.
+The University of Edinburgh does offer an Online Distance Learning (ODL) Postgraduate Programme in Data Science, Technology and Innovation, which is different than the CDT in Data Science and AI.

-Q: Is there a separate application to request funding from the CDT in Data Science?
+Q: Is there a separate application to request funding?

-A: A separate application does not need to be made to request funding from the CDT, as this will be assessed from the same application as the academic selection.
+A: A separate application does not need to be made to request funding, as this will be assessed from the same application as the academic selection.
+The exception is for some students who are outwith the EU.
+If you do need to make separate funding applications, we will contact you.

 All applications will be considered based on academic merit, regardless of the funding available to each applicant.